Liugaga-vvv/scenarios/python/challenge-processing-time-calculator/step1.md

 # Immigration Office Processing Time Calculator

-Your task is to write a Python function called `calculate_processing_time` that takes in one parameter:

-The function should calculate the processing time for the application based on the following formula:
+Your task is to write a Python function called `calculate_processing_time` that takes in one parameter.The function should calculate the processing time for the application based on the following formula:

 - If the number of pages is less than or equal to 10, the processing time is 1 day.
 - If the number of pages is greater than 10 and less than or equal to 50, the processing time is 3 days.